 Throughout the day, there were lots of high-quality keynote speakers ranging from Dame Esther Rantzen DBE to Alastair Campbell, but of course, the best talk was from our Principal Consultant, Tom Walters – just check out the clip on YouTube.
 Any talk involving AI, killer robots and ending with the hashtag #LoveYourToaster has to be a knockout.
-Tom’s talk proved to be popular with plenty of people praising it in the exhibition room afterwards.
+Tom’s talk proved popular, with plenty of people praising it in the exhibition room afterward.

-One of the things we were most excited about on the day was the chase live app – built on our app platform, MemConnect (humble brag).
-The Hart Square team – who run the chase events – absolutely loved it, and delegates were really happy with the app on the day too.
+One of the things we were most excited about on the day was the chase live app – built on our app platform, MemConnect (shameless plug).
+The Hart Square team – who run the chase events – absolutely loved it, and delegates were really pleased with the app on the day too.

-We were also really active on our social media channels (follow us if you don’t already on Twitter and LinkedIn) throughout the day, engaging with delegates and encouraging people to come over to our stand and say hi.
+We were also active on our social media channels (follow us if you don’t already on Twitter and LinkedIn) throughout the day, engaging with delegates and encouraging people to come over and say hi.